 It is imperative that students keep accurate and detailed records of all of their practicum experiences during their graduate career.
 To facilitate this process, you are required to use the CEPEX system to keep records of your practicum experience.
 There will be an orientation about how to use this system.
 Basic instructions for accessing and using the CEPEX system are included in Appendix H of this handbook.
+Many students also choose to use Time2Track as an additional method of recording hours.
+One advantage of Time2Track is an easy import of your clinical hours into the AAPI internship application system.

 The number of practicum hours accrued each semester must be submitted to your clinical supervisor and instructor of record for practicum.
 You must accumulate at least 50 hours of direct contact in order to receive a practicum grade (G625) every semester.
 In addition, at least one hour per semester of your direct contact must be observed by your supervisor either via live observation or video recording of your session.
 Your practicum hours will be reviewed by the faculty as part of the readiness for internship endorsement procedure.
-The number of practicum hours expected by predoctoral internship sites varies from site to site, so students are encouraged to visit and explore the APPIC website early in their graduate work in order to get a sense of what different pre-doctoral internship settings are looking for in their intern applicants.
+The number of practicum hours expected by pre-doctoral internship sites varies from site to site, so students are encouraged to visit and explore the APPIC website early in their graduate work in order to get a sense of what different pre-doctoral internship settings are looking for in their intern applicants.
 In order to qualify for internship application readiness, you will need a minimum of 450 hours of direct contact.

-A. Required Practicum Administered by the Counseling Psychology Program: Center for Human Growth Practicum related master's degree that included clinical fieldwork will begin practicum training in the first year of the IU Counseling Psychology doctoral program.
+A. Required Practicum Administered by the Counseling Psychology Program: Center for Human Growth Practicum

+All students who enter the doctoral program with a counseling or psychologyrelated master's degree that included clinical fieldwork will begin practicum training in the first year of the IU Counseling Psychology doctoral program.
 Students who enter the program without a master's degree must fulfill a number of prerequisites during their first year in the program prior to placement in the CHG for practicum.
 Please see the recommended Course Sequencing for the specific requirements.
 The practicum experience consists of approximately 12 to 16 hours per week of clinical experience and supervision throughout practicum.
 Practicum students complete a two-semester (32 weeks) training experience at the Center for Human Growth (CHG).
 Students can expect to carry a caseload of approximately 6 clients per week.
 Students must attend an orientation session at the CHG prior to beginning this first practicum.
 Formative feedback is provided throughout the practicum experience with summative evaluation at the end of each semester.
 A copy of the practicum evaluation is included in Appendix I. Appropriately licensed faculty members or adjunct faculty supervise all students.